Lloyd Persun focuses on Pennsylvania state and local taxation, creditors’ rights and commercial law.

 His peers selected him for inclusion in The Best Lawyers in America® in the Tax Law practice area.
 Best Lawyers is the guide to legal excellence in the United States.
 It identifies outstanding attorneys by conducting surveys in which thousands of leading lawyers confidentially evaluate their peers.
 Lawyers are not required or permitted to pay a fee to be included in Best Lawyers.

-Lloyd advises corporate, commercial and individual clients on a variety of tax, creditors’ rights and related issues.
-He speaks before trade and business associations on issues involving state and local taxation in Pennsylvania.
-He also has written articles on state tax issues for business and professional journals and lectured in the Pennsylvania Bar Institute Continuing Legal Education Program.
+Lloyd advises corporate, business and individual clients on a variety of tax, creditors’ rights and related issues.
+He has spoken before trade and business associations on issues involving state and local taxation in Pennsylvania.
+He also has written articles on state tax issues for business and professional journals.

 He is an Adjunct Assistant Professor at the Dickinson School of Law of the Pennsylvania State University, where he teaches state and local taxation.

 Lloyd is active in community affairs.
-In 1987, he was elected to the Board of Supervisors in Monaghan Township, York County, and served as its vice chairman from 1992 until 1994.
+In 1987, he was elected to the Board of Supervisors in Monaghan Township, York County, and served as its vice chairman.
 He served on the Board of Trustees of the Harrisburg Academy; received the school’s Distinguished Alumnus Award in 1977 and in 1993 and its Friend of the School Award in 1997; and was elected Trustee Emeritus in 1998.
-He served as an Elder of the Camp Hill Presbyterian Church between May 1999 and May 2005 and Monaghan Presbyterian Church between February 2010 and January 2014.
+He served as an Elder of Camp Hill Presbyterian Church and Monaghan Presbyterian Church.